TAU (spacecraft): Description and mission profile

 The 25,000 kg (gross launch mass including 10,000 kg of xenon propellant) TAU spacecraft would have been launched into a low Earth orbit by the Space Shuttle in 2005–2010.
 Once deployed, a central boom would have telescoped the three main units listed above to a total 40 meter length to separate the payload from the nuclear reactor.
 The ion propulsion/xenon propellant module would have been positioned close to the center of gravity, its 250 km/s exhaust velocity ion engines providing an acceleration of 0.35 mm/s2.
-TAU would have attained Earth escape velocity in 250 days in a spiralling orbit, followed by Solar System escape speed 700 days later.
+TAU would have attained Earth escape velocity in 250 days in a spiraling orbit, followed by Solar System escape speed 700 days later.

 The TAU payload module would have separated from the rest of the spacecraft after ten years of constant thruster firing at a distance of 12 billion km (80 AU) as the xenon propellant tanks would have been depleted.
 TAU would have reached 200 AU in 15 years after launch, 400 AU in 23 years, 600 AU in 32 years, 800 AU in 41 years and the full 1000 AU in half a century.
 Even so, it would have traversed less than 0.4% of the 4.3 light years to Alpha Centauri, the nearest star.